pulumi/terraform-provider-google-beta/website/docs/r/dataflow_flex_template_job.html.markdown

 getting new data from (e.g.) a GCS bucket, and outputting data continuously.
 Some jobs process a set amount of data then terminate.
 All jobs can fail while running due to programming errors or other issues.
-In this way, Dataflow jobs are different from most other Terraform / Google resources.
+In this way, Dataflow jobs are different from most other provider / Google resources.

 The Dataflow resource is considered 'existing' while it is in a nonterminal state.
 If it reaches a terminal state (e.g. 'FAILED', 'COMPLETE',